chargehive/configuration/docs/connectors/connector.md

     "name": "braintree-connector" //Set this to a memorable name for the connector, no spaces, all lowercase },
   "spec": {
-    "Library": "braintree", //Set this to the name of the library you wish to use "Configuration": "eyJQdWJsaWN..." //Set this to the Base64 Encoded configuration json as featured below }
+    "library": "braintree", //Set this to the name of the library you wish to use "configuration": "eyJQdWJsaWN..." //Set this to the Base64 Encoded configuration json as featured below }
 }
 ```